alfamirio/arduino-trash-can/README.md

 # arduino-trash-can
-Code for an automatic tash can with arduino uno r3
+Code for an automatic trash can with arduino uno r3

 ## Addicional ideas
 - White led to illuminate interior of can